Rohanp1196/Riiid-Labs-Take-home-Assignment/README.md

 ## Steps Followed
 1. Configure AWS CLI locally
 2. Create a new S3 bucket to use it as the Terraform backend
-2. Provsion the infrastructure using Terraform by running the following commands
+3. Provsion the infrastructure using Terraform by running the following commands
 ```
 terraform init
 terraform apply
 ```
+4. Go the AWS console.
+Under API Gateway, you can the newly created HTTP API endpoint.
+5. Inside the AWS console, under Lambda, you can see the newly create python Lambda function.